I was greatly saddened to learn late last night of the passing of actress Audrey Totter, just a week before her 96th birthday.

 Among Totter's highly regarded films which I still look forward to seeing for the first time are THE UNSUSPECTED (1947), ALIAS NICK BEAL (1949), and THE SET-UP (1949).

 I've previously linked to an interview Totter gave in 2000, and it's worth posting it again on her birthday.
+(2016 Update: Thanks to reader Ana for letting me know this interview link no longer works; I've searched and been unable to find a current link for the interview.)
 She shares anecdotes about Ray Milland, Robert Montgomery, Clark Gable, and Claude Rains, among others.

 Totter had a wonderful career but she also seems to have maintained a healthy, level-headed perspective.
 She was happily married to a doctor from 1953 until his passing in 1995.